snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

     - SNOW-1318223 - `series.py::_flex_method` list-like other (`pd.Index`) may not be supported in pandas now.
     - SNOW-1321719 - `test_bitwise_operators.py` xfails.
 - Changed the dtype of the index of empty `DataFrame` and `Series` to be `int64` rather than `object` to match the behavior of pandas.
-- Changed the import path of Snowpark pandas package to use Modin 0.28.1 instead.
-The new recommended import statement is `import modin.pandas as pd; import snowflake.snowpark.modin.plugin`.

 ### New Features
 - Added support for `axis` argument for `df.where` and `df.mask` when `other` is a Series.